PaTAS: A Framework for Trust Propagation in Neural Networks Using Subjective Logic: Proposed Method

 This optimization seeks to find the set of weights and biases that minimize the loss function across the entire training set \( \mathcal{D} \), effectively improving the network’s ability to make accurate predictions.

 While the training process optimizes model accuracy, it does not account for how trust in the input data influences trust in the output predictions.
 Therefore, accuracy alone is not enough to assess trustworthiness of a model.
-We therefore turn to \emph{Subjective Logic} as a framework for modeling and propagating trust through neural networks.
-As a first step, we consider a simple perceptron model to analyze how input trust opinions can be propagated to the output through the network’s structure and parameters.
-This forms the basis for progressively building the complete formulation of the parallel trust function \(Pf_\Theta\).
+We therefore turn to \emph{Subjective Logic} as a formal calculus for modeling and propagating trust through neural networks.
+As a first step in constructing the parallel function \(\pf_\Theta\), we consider a simple perceptron model to analyze how input trust opinions can be propagated to the output through the network’s structure and parameters.
+This forms the basis for progressively building the complete formulation of \(\pf_\Theta\).